Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

 \subsection{Shuttling across larger distances}

 Finally, we quantitatively investigate the spin coherence of the shuttle process in an extended parameter space.
 In order to amplify the impact of spots of interest on the $\EVS$ map, we repeat the shuttle process forward and backward $n_\text{rep}$ times at a fixed shuttle trajectory of distance $\lambda=\SI{280}{\nano\meter}$ (one period), a fixed shuttle velocity $v_\text{S}=\lambda f$, a fixed magnetic field $B$ and $\tau_\text{W}=0$ (Fig.~\ref{fig:Setup_VS_map}c).
 Then the decay of $P_\text{S}$ (the loss of coherence of the spin singlet) as a function of the accumulated shuttle time $\tau$ at a total distance $D=2 n_\text{rep}\cdot\SI{280}{\nano\meter}$ is fitted.
+Each measurement was taken over the span of approximately ten minutes.

-First, we select a shuttle trajectory without proximal zero $\EVS$ values ($y=\SI{18}{\nano \meter}$, $x=0-\SI{280}{\nano \meter}$) and $B=\SI{20}{\milli \tesla}$ as a reference.
+First, we select a shuttle trajectory without near-zero $\EVS$ values ($y=\SI{18}{\nano \meter}$, $x=0-\SI{280}{\nano \meter}$ in Fig~\ref{fig:VS_map}a) and $B=\SI{20}{\milli \tesla}$ as a reference.
 Any spin-valley resonances are avoided, since $E_\text{Z} \ll \EVS(x)$ (Fig.~\ref{fig:cumulative_shuttling}a). $P_\text{S}(\tau)$ is measured for three shuttle velocities (Fig.~\ref{fig:cumulative_shuttling}b).
 We observe decaying spin-singlet oscillations on top of a rising background.
 Most importantly, the curves and more specifically the decay is independent of the shuttle velocity $v_\text{S}$.
 Hence, the total shuttle time $\tau$, and not the accumulated shuttled distance $D$ seem to influence the spin decoherence during the shuttle process.
-Note that in Ref. \cite{Langrock23}, we observed rising $T_2^{*}(d)$ as function of $d$ due to motional narrowing.
-Here, motional narrowing might enhance the $T_2^{*}(D)$ as well, but equally for all $D = 2 n_\text{rep} \lambda$, since quasistatic noise is averaged across the distance of $\lambda$ only, but for all $n_\text{rep}$, thus for all data points recorded, see Supplementary Note VIA.
+Note that in Ref. \cite{Langrock23}, we observed rising $T_2^{*}(d)$ as a function of $d$ due to motional narrowing.
+Here, motional narrowing might enhance the $T_2^{*}(D)$ as well, but equally for all $D = 2 n_\text{rep} \lambda$, since quasistatic noise is averaged across the distance of $\lambda$ only, but for all $n_\text{rep}$, thus for all data points recorded, see Supplementary Note VIIIA.
 The rising background might be due to a very slow singlet-triplet oscillation, stemming from a different valley-combination of the occupied singlet state.
 We capture it by a second frequency component: